← Back to ArticlesTraining Tips

 Footwear - Keep It Simple

-Boxing boots exist and they're great, but you don't need them immediately.
+Boxing boots exist and they are great, but you do not need them immediately.

 For your first few months, wear: